ElaXan/GCAndroid/README.md

 # About

-What the benefit can i get by hosting a localhost using GCAndroid?
+What are the benefit can i get by hosting a localhost using GCAndroid?
 * Lower ping
 * Access to edit server code (Banner, Event, Abyss, plugin, etc)
 * And much more.